Chrissy265/MessagingApp-/README.md

 # Messaging App
 ## Features
+- ~~built in google authentication for login ~~
-- built in google authentication for login
+	- built in google authentication for login (could not get this working ☹)
+	- note- you will see this in the diagrams below, but it is not currently functional.
+It has been left in to show the intention of how the login process should have worked
 - Modern programming teqniques: GoLang server (new language for all members)
 	- server is API accessible
 - Persistent storage using MySQL